Comparison·Jun 15, 2026·12 min read

 GDS Link has had a Makati office since 2012.
 Their named Philippine customer base includes China Bank, Land Bank of the Philippines, PNB, Security Bank, and Maybank Philippines.
 They have a published telco-data partnership with FinScore.
 We name those facts because a serious prospect will find them, and the comparison should not pretend they do not exist.

 The local presence is real.
 The fit is not universal.
-The Makati office is calling on the same tier-one bank segment in PH that GDS Link calls on globally, with the same multi-quarter sales cycle and the same six-figure floor.
-If you are a tier-one PH bank with a risk-engineering team, you will see GDS Link in the room and that is appropriate.
+The Makati office is calling on the same tier-one bank segment that GDS Link calls on globally, with the same multi-quarter sales cycle and the same six-figure floor.
+If you are a tier-one bank with a risk-engineering team, you will see GDS Link in the room and that is appropriate.
 We do not chase that deal.

 For these buyers, the enterprise originations model creates three friction points.